Earth System Climate Sciences

 Ambitious mitigation scenarios

-Ambitious climate mitigation scenarios present current Earth system models (ESMs) with new challenges.
+Ambitious climate change mitigation scenarios present current Earth system models (ESMs) with new challenges.
 In such scenarios with reduced anthropogenic CO2 emissions, the relevance of smaller climate signals of previously secondary processes become more important, since every tenth of a degree of warming counts.
-This means accurate representation of the climate-carbon interactions and feedback uncertainties including
+This means accurate representation of the climate-carbon interactions and feedback uncertainties including explicit Carbon Dioxide Removal (CDR) measures is needed.
+ESMs in an emission-driven configuration must be able to reproduce anthropogenic carbon emissions from fossil fuels and land use change and management in the context of a closed and stable carbon cycle, with accurate representations of natural and anthropogenic carbon sinks.

 Carbon Dioxide Removal

-Even if ambitious climate mitigation measures aiming for a net-zero greenhouse gas (GHG) target are implemented, it is expected that humanity will continue to emit residual amounts of carbon dioxide and other GHGs, which will further drive global warming.
+Even if ambitious climate change mitigation measures aiming for a net-zero greenhouse gas (GHG) target are implemented, it is expected that humanity will continue to emit residual amounts of carbon dioxide and other GHGs, which will further drive global warming.

 Options for carbon dioxide removal (CDR) – such as bioenergy combined with carbon capture and storage in geological formations, increasing the alkalinity of the oceans, or managing and expanding ecosystems – provide opportunities to support emission reduction efforts and offset remaining GHG emissions, making net-zero targets achievable.
 Furthermore, CDR is crucial for achieving net-negative emissions, which can reduce atmospheric CO2 concentrations and neutralize any overshoot of the carbon emissions budget or global temperature thresholds.